Vision (Marvel Comics): Reception

+Critical response

+IGN ranked Vision 13th in their "Top 50 Avengers" list.
+Screen Rant included Vision in their "9 Strongest West Coast Avengers" list.
+CBR.com ranked Vision 3rd in their "10 Most Wholesome Avengers" list, 16th in their "35 Strongest Avengers" list, and 22nd in their "30 Strongest Marvel Superheroes" list.

 Other versions

 Anti-Vision

 An emotional villain in his native timeline, this Vision joined the Gatherers, a group led by the villain Proctor, in a campaign against the Avengers of Earth-616.
 To infiltrate the team of heroes, the mind of this Vision (whose body had red-colored skin) was switched with the heroic Vision of Earth-616, who at the time had a chalk-white appearance.
 The original Vision was eventually freed and the villainous Vision escaped, still in the chalk-white body.
 He was nicknamed Anti-Vision and eventually taken into custody.

 Mainframe

 The Earth-691 version of Mainframe is a future counterpart of Vision featured in the title Guardians of the Galaxy.
 He is the chief operating system of an entire planet, and the guardian of the shield of Captain America.
 He soon joins the Guardians of the Galaxy spinoff group, the Galactic Guardians.

 Earth X

 A version of the Vision appeared in the alternate timeline of Earth X. In this reality, the Absorbing Man absorbs the intelligence of Ultron, giving him enhanced intelligence and better control over his powers.
 The villain then kills the Avengers present, including the Scarlet Witch, and Vision destroys him in revenge.
 When the Earth X version of Tony Stark later creates the robots known as the Iron Avengers, Vision becomes the group's leader.
 He leads the Iron Avengers against the parasitic Hydra, Asgardian Frost Giants, and the Skull's invading army.